 There are also re-enactments staged at various times of the day.
 To capture the mussel flame and resulting smoke in the scene above I used a somewhat slower shutter speed (i.e. 1/160) and shot my Nikon 1 J5 at 20fps in AFC.

-The Fortress of Louisbourg will be one of the sites featured in our upcoming Nova Scotia Photography Highlight Tour e-Book.
+The Fortress of Louisbourg is one of the sites featured in our Nova Scotia Photography Tour e-Book, which is available for $12.99 CDN.

 All photographs in this article were captured hand-held in available light using Nikon 1 camera gear as noted in the EXIF data.
 All images were produced from RAW files using my standard process of DxO OpticsPro 11, CS6 and the Nik Collection.